jerryjuiceme/prefect-exaple-ETL-pipline-dockerized/README.md

 ## Notes

 - The MinIO bucket defined in `.env` is created automatically on startup.
-- After the first run, open the Prefect UI → Blocks → “AWS Credentials”, edit it, and manually set the **endpoint_url** for MinIO.
+- ‼️ Before the first run, open the Prefect UI → Blocks → “AWS Credentials”, edit it, and manually set the **endpoint_url** for MinIO.
   - `http://minio:9000` - only with docker ‼️
   - `http:localhost:9000` - for local
     ![Endpoint_pic](assets/endpoint_example.png)